Borussia Dortmund sign Real Madrid wonderkid Reinier on two-season loan | Goal.com

 Borussia Dortmund sign Real Madrid wonderkid Reinier on two-season loan

-Borussia Dortmund have confirmed the signing of Brazilian teenager Reiner on a two-season loan from Real Madrid.
+Borussia Dortmund have confirmed the signing of Brazilian teenager Reinier on a two-season loan from Real Madrid.

 As reported by Goal earlier this week, an agreement has been reached between the two clubs which will see the 18-year-old spend the 2020-21 and 2021-22 campaigns at Westfalenstadion.